Nisha318/Nisha318.github.io/_posts/2024-03-19-rooting-the-academy-box-walkthrough.md

 ## FTP Enumeration

-I began by connecting to the FTP service using anonymous login:
+I began by connecting to the FTP service on the target machine.
+To do this, I used the ftp command, followed by the target IP address.
+I used anonymous login since this option was enabled on the server.

 ```bash
 ftp 192.168.17.136